SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 	![Mount EFI with Hackintool](Docs/Mount-EFI.png)

 3. Delete all folders and then copy my EFI folder to the root of the EFI-partition
-4. Go to EFI/OC and open the config.plist with a plist Editor (I use "PLIST Editor" from the app store)
+4. Go to EFI/OC and open the config.plist with a plist Editor (I use "PLIST Editor" from the app store, other altenatives are [XCode](https://developer.apple.com/support/xcode/) or [ProperTree](https://github.com/corpnewt/ProperTree))
 5. Within the config.plist navigate to PlatformInfo/Generic and paste your serials for MLB, SystemSerialNumber and SystemUUID.
 You can generate them with the tool CloverConfigurator.
 5. Change BIOS-Settings.
 See [My BIOS-settings](/bios-settings.md) for reference.
 6. Reboot from the installation media and install macOS.
 The installation needs Internet.
 So either install a supported WiFi-card or plugin Ethernet.